-ASTRO-MRA Early Career Investigator Award in Radiation Oncology are no longer being accepted.
+Applications for the 2021 ASTRO-MRA Young Investigator Award in Radiation Oncology are no longer being accepted.

-What is the goal of the ASTRO-MRA Early Career Investigator Award?
+What is the goal of the ASTRO-MRA Young Investigator Award?

 Research in radiation oncology has led to advancements in technology and therapy that have improved patient outcomes and care.
 ASTRO is pleased to partner with the Melanoma Research Alliance (MRA) to offer a special opportunity to support research in radiation oncology to improve treatment options for melanoma patients.
-Early career radiation oncologists, radiation or cancer biologists, or a physicists are encouraged to submit radiation oncology Research Proposals that include at least 50 percent effort on melanoma.
+Early career radiation oncologists, radiation or cancer biologists, or physicists are encouraged to submit radiation oncology research proposals that include at least 50% effort on melanoma.

-The award will provide up to $67,000 per year for three years (up to $200,000 total) to be combined with at least $100,000 matching funds or in kind contribution from the applicant’s institution.
+The award will provide up to $75,000 per year for three years (up to $225,000 total).
 Neither ASTRO nor MRA will pay indirect costs as part of this award.

 Am I eligible?